The Next Frontier of AI-Enabled Collaborative Learning

 April 16, 2019

 New educational technologies enable innovative health professions approaches with the potential to promote patient safety, better focus on learner needs, and enhance learning efficiency and effectiveness.
-In essence, we want to help learners climb the learning curve to expert clinical performance faster without sacrificing long-term retention.
-We will describe a novel training approach that uses hundreds of Cognitive Simulations of radiology and ECG cases.
+In essence, the goal is to help learners climb the learning curve to expert clinical performance faster without sacrificing long-term retention.
+Dr. Pusic described a novel training approach that uses hundreds of Cognitive Simulations of radiology and ECG cases.
 This system not only provides an immense volume of simulated cases, but also allows strategic selection of cases to optimize learning according to the learner’s current skill state.
 Using this approach, learners can achieve in hours or days a level of experience and performance that would normally require years to accumulate.
-The vision is to have our learners practice on simulated cases in the same way a violinist would practice their scales: practicing to mastery before attempting the performance that matters (i.e., in a real-life setting).
+The vision is to have learners practice on simulated cases in the same way a violinist would practice their scales: practicing to mastery before attempting the performance that matters (i.e., in a real-life setting).
 Emerging evidence suggests important differences in the number, type, and sequence of cases, and the manner in which feedback is provided.
 Spoiler alert: Training to expertise probably requires far more practice than is currently done.